Keto Tuna Cakes

 • b.brick

-b.brick a year ago
+b.brick 2 years ago

 Not a fan of fish in general, but trying to push through to get more protein.
 This recipe definitely helped!
 I like the crisp to it as well.
 I pretty much did the exact recipe and didn't have a problem with it holding together, only subbed avocado oil instead of coconut.
 Might need to go longer than 3-4 mins a side, that will help it hold together better.
 I would make it again, so that is definitely saying something 😁 4 stars because it's good, but also fish 🤣